LL.M., University of California, Berkeley, School of Law (Fulbright Scholar)

 Advocate High Court, Pakistan

-Umer Akram Chaudhry has over ten years of experience in handling a wide array of work in dispute resolution, transactional, and advisory practices.
+Umer Akram Chaudhry has over 15 years of experience in handling a wide array of work in dispute resolution, transactional, and advisory practices.
 Qualified as an Advocate of the High Court in Pakistan and Attorney at Law in New York, his primary focus is on domestic and international dispute resolution.
 He has appeared as counsel before a variety of fora ranging from the Lahore High Court and the High Court of Sindh to international commercial courts and arbitral tribunals in litigations and arbitrations.

 Umer started his career as a litigation lawyer at Raja Mohammed Akram & Co. in Lahore, Pakistan, where he was engaged in various commercial and constitutional cases.
 He was engaged in landmark constitutional cases before the Lahore High Court and the Supreme Court of Pakistan.
 He also represented clients in regulatory matters before the Securities and Exchange Commission of Pakistan and the Competition Commission of Pakistan.